inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 Let’s stop for a minute and understand what is happening here.
 Remember that an image is made up of pixels, individual cells that contain a value, which is usually a colour value.
 For example, if you zoom in very closely on a photograph you can see those individual pixels, like this:

 .. image:: /static/training/beginner/qgis-inasafe/image154.*
   :align: center

 The value of each cell is saved in the file.
 Imagine the file being saved something like this, where each square is a pixel:

 .. image:: /static/training/beginner/qgis-inasafe/image155.*
    :align: center

 Of course the computer doesn’t understand words for colours.
 In fact the value of each cell would be a number, which the computer then associates with a certain colour.
 For our aerial image, this is already defined.
 Since it is a normal image, it knows to associate the numbers for each pixel in the file with the common colours that we see every day.
 But this new raster image is different, because the values of each pixel don’t represent colours, but rather altitude, and QGIS doesn’t know automatically how to display it.
-Hence it shows every pixel in the image as gray, even if the values in each pixel are different.
+Hence it shows every pixel in the image as grey, even if the values in each pixel are different.
 When we change the symbology to Psuedocolor, we can see all the different pixel values shown with various colours.

-It would be nice to represent our DEM layer as a grayscale spectrum, rather than a variety of bright colours..
+It would be nice to represent our DEM layer as a greyscale spectrum, rather than a variety of bright colours..
 Next we will tell QGIS to symbolise the layer with colours in a spectrum, beginning at the lowest pixel value in the file and ending at the highest pixel value.
 In other words, if the pixel values looked like this:

 .. image:: /static/training/beginner/qgis-inasafe/image156.*